briansunter/graph/site/content/pages/travels with charley.md

 ### Conclusion and Return to New York

 The third section contains Steinbeck's reflections on what he has learned from his journey.
-He discusses the differences he observed between the America of his youth and the America of the 1960s.
-He also describes the changes he saw in himself, and how the journey has affected his view of his country and its people.
+He discusses the differences he observed between the America of his youth and America of the 1960s.
+He also describes the changes he saw in himself and how the journey has affected his view of his country and its people.

-John Steinbeck points out how no two trips and individuals are alike, and his own trip is just his experience of America, and not meant to be definitive.
+John Steinbeck points out how no two trips and individuals are alike; his trip is his experience of America and is not meant to be definitive.

 After navigating the entire country, he gets lost right before getting home.